 - Sewing machine

-- Knit fabric – your binding should have the same or larger stretch factor as the item you are attaching to it.
-Ribbed knit is a common fabric used for knit bindings as it wears well and has a larger stretch factor.
+- Knit fabric – Your knit binding should have the same or larger stretch factor as the item you are attaching to it.
+Rib knit is a common fabric used for knit bindings as it wears well and has a larger stretch factor.

 Here I will show you how to bind the neck of a t-shirt.